burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.2_triangles/triangles/README.rst

 * ``x.T`` has shape (1, 400)
 * The sum has shape (400, 400), where element [i, j] = i + j

-This creates a matrix where each element equals the sum of its row and column indices—naturally forming diagonal boundaries!
+This creates a matrix where each element equals the sum of its row and column indices naturally forming diagonal boundaries!

 .. code-block:: python
    :caption: triangle_matrix.py - Triangle using matrix operations